 - The name of the TSS must be populated using the complex attribute feature name.
 Where it is required for the name to be displayed in the ECDIS, the Traffic Separation Scheme must be encoded using surface geometry.
-The extent of the geometry of the Traffic Separation Scheme should utilise the geometry of the components of the scheme so as to cover its full extent. - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be - Where it is required to populate textual information for the TSS, this should be done using the complex attribute information (see clause 2.4.6) for the Traffic Separation Scheme; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+The extent of the geometry of the Traffic Separation Scheme should utilise the geometry of the components of the scheme so as to cover its full extent.
+Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the facture Restricted Area Navignational (oco elucion 17.8) with attribute restriction = 14 (area to be - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be avoided). - Where it is required to populate textual information for the TSS, this should be done using the complex attribute information (see clause 2.4.6) for the Traffic Separation Scheme; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).